 This page was created by Daniel Abel Fernandez.

-I am a student at Swarthmore College and am involved with Ban the Ban, a coalition of student groups working to end Swarthmore’s 1991 ban on ethical divestment.
+I was a student at Swarthmore College and was involved with Ban the Ban, a coalition of student groups working to end Swarthmore’s 1991 ban on ethical divestment.

 I originally created this website to supplement an investigative series I wrote about the ban on ethical divestment (read them here: Clandestine Ban, Repressive Ban; Duplicitous Ban).
 For the series, I sought out a number of archival documents related to past divestment campaigns and the ban on divestment, many of which were difficult to access.
 Viewing some of these documents requires a trip to the campus library and an appointment to view them.
 Reading others, like the historical news articles, requires lots of flipping through scans of newspapers online.
 Still others I have not even been able to access because they are restricted.
 I wanted to make all of these documents easily and quickly accessible.
 I also wanted to highlight the inaccessibility of a number of important documents related to the ban, including the ban itself!